MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagsentmailentryid-canonical-property.md

 ## Remarks

-This property is often copied from the **PR_IPM_SENTMAIL_ENTRYID** ( [PidTagIpmSentMailEntryId](pidtagipmsentmailentryid-canonical-property.md)) property, the client application's standard Sent Items folder.
+This property is often copied from the **PR_IPM_SENTMAIL_ENTRYID** ([PidTagIpmSentMailEntryId](pidtagipmsentmailentryid-canonical-property.md)) property, the client application's standard Sent Items folder.

-The client application uses this property with the **PR_DELETE_AFTER_SUBMIT** ( [PidTagDeleteAfterSubmit](pidtagdeleteaftersubmit-canonical-property.md)) property to control what happens to a message after it is submitted.
+The client application uses this property with the **PR_DELETE_AFTER_SUBMIT** ([PidTagDeleteAfterSubmit](pidtagdeleteaftersubmit-canonical-property.md)) property to control what happens to a message after it is submitted.
 Either one or the other should be set, but not both.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)